segmentio/analytics-react-native/packages/plugins/plugin-onetrust/README.md

 ...

- const oneTrustProvider = new OneTrustConsentProvider(OTPublisherNativeSDK)
+ const oneTrustProvider = new OneTrustConsentProvider(OTPublishersNativeSDK)
 ```

 3. Initialize a new `ConsentPlugin` and pass the `OneTrustConsentProvider` to it: